mnot/I-D/uri-get-off-my-lawn/draft.md

 that mechanism ('http' and 'https' by default).
 Note, however, that this is not a general "escape valve" for applications that need structured URIs; see that specification for more information.

-Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform to this document.
+Specifying more elaborate structures in an attempt to avoid collisions is not an acceptable solution, and does not address the issues in {{intro}}.
 For example, prefixing query parameters with "myapp_" does not help, because the prefix itself is subject to the risk of collision (since it is not "reserved").

 # Security Considerations